Xiradorn/xdojonavbar/README.md

 * Image on rightside (suggested for only wide element)
 * Footer submenu element link on bottom
 * Fade CSS efx with config value
+* Config file setup.css for change some values

 **For Developers:**
 * written in JADE (PUG) and SASS